cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 Ethereum: A Virtual Machine on a Chain
 ---

-The most attractive blockchain to analyze in my opinion is Ethereum.
+The most attractive blockchain to analyze, in my opinion, is Ethereum.
 From [Wikipedia](https://en.wikipedia.org/wiki/Ethereum):

 > Ethereum is an open-source, public, blockchain-based distributed computing platform featuring smart contract (scripting)
 > functionality.
 Ether is a cryptocurrency whose blockchain is maintained by the Etherium platform, which provides a